 Wilbur’s is currently open for in-person business, but with the holiday season fast approaching, Ross believes that their online shop will be especially helpful for fulfilling orders while still complying with CDC guidelines.

 “We are encouraging a slower, longer Christmas season,” Ross said.
 “In other words, don’t come in at the last minute—try picking things out online.”

-While the holidays are usually a significant source of revenue for Nest, the recent spike in COVID-19 cases in Maine will be a hurdle in the coming weeks.
+The holidays are usually a significant source of revenue for Nest, but the recent spike in COVID-19 cases in Maine will be a hurdle in the coming weeks.
 Faulkner is continuing to refresh his stock for the holidays, but he does not feel optimistic about meeting the sales benchmarks of previous winters.
 Faulkner said that he is expecting a decline in visits and revenue, and is thus adjusting buying according to those expectations.

 While retailers are preparing for the holiday season, food vendors are concerned with staying connected to the Brunswick community during the winter months.
 Jordan Rubin, owner of Mr. Tuna, a food truck serving sushi on the Brunswick Mall, has been pleasantly surprised by the truck’s performance during its inaugural year.